KasifZisan/iac-documentation/docs/terraform.md

 # Solving Infrastructure Challenges with Terraform

+You can browse various providers and modules from this link - [Terraform Registry](https://registry.terraform.io/)

 ## What is Terraform
 A tool for building, changing and versioning infrastructure safely and efficiently.